 Of course, you do not have such big amounts of meat at home to feed several white bears.
 And soldiers decided to feed the bears up with what they had in abundance – tins, or to be more exact, condensed milk.

-The soldiers would feed the polar bears with condensed milk tins.
-People would open such a tin with a tin-opener and then gave the can to the bear who licked all the milk from tin and then feed her little bears with it.
+Soldiers would open such a tin with a tin-opener and then give the can to the bear who licked all the milk from tin and then feed her little bears with it.
 Those blue and white tins of condensed milk were the winter dessert staple of every Soviet kid.